Questions & Answers

 - Code your own static HTML menu

-A: So you have pages at the root of your site that you don't want to include in the automatic menu or the Page Manager, where the end-user might delete them?
+A: So you have pages at the root of your site that you don't want to include in the automatic menu or the Page Manager?
 Here's what you need to do;

 First, look for the following array in the "includes/menu.html" file...if ( $file!='.' && $file!='..' && $file!='index.php' && $file!='page_preview.php' && $file!=$hidefile )